A Grounded Biden Campaign Is Trying To Reach Voters In The Cloud

 Phone banking tools already exist online, and prior to the pandemic, people could already easily access the dial-in logistics from their own homes, but Ruiz says they often preferred to come to a phone-banking session so that they could talk to politically like-minded friends.

-"Online organizing around this sense of building communities and getting those communities to take action, that was always going to be the plan," said Flaherty.
+"Online organizing around this sense of building communities and getting those communities to take action, that was always going to be the plan," said Biden digital director Flaherty.
 "Now that people are home and looking for connection, it means we got to do that sooner."

-In other words, they are beefing up a digital operation they would need for a general election, but they're doing in a strange moment.
+In other words, they are beefing up a digital operation they would need for a general election, but they're doing it in a strange moment.